headtailgrep/FlexLM-License-Monitor/README.txt

 - Python
 -- modules: MySQLdb, rrdtool
 - RRDtool
+- jquery.js for your web server
-The script has been tested on Linux/Apache.
+The script has been tested on Linux/Apache, but any GNU based Unix should work if you can meet all prerequisites (it's also tested/working on AIX 6.3L with all GNU binaries installed as needed)
 For an example of this tool in action, visit: http://gis.rowan.edu/licenses/

 Files contained in this project: